ytgov/sfa-client/README.md

 You now can use vi or nano or other tool to set the environment variables before starting the application with:

 ```
-docker-compose -f docker-compose.production.yml up --build -d
+docker compose up --build -d
 ```

 When you look at the running Docker containers using `docker ps`, you should see a container named `sfa-client_web_1`.

 ```

-**One thing to keep in mind is that the port in the `docker-compose.prodution.yml` may need to be changed
-depending the the reverse proxy setups.**
+**One thing to keep in mind is that the port in the `docker-compose.prodution.yml` may need to be changed depending the the reverse proxy setups.**
 ```

+### User Acceptance Testing (UAT)

+Jenkins pipeline [Jenkinsfile](./Jenkinsfile) builds and deploys.
+TODO: add more information